Business Support Measures During Coronavirus (Covid-19) Outbreak

-The Finance Minister announced in the Budget on 31 March 20202 a further reduction of 12.5% in the regional business rate.
+The Finance Minister announced in the Budget on 31 March 2020 a further reduction of 12.5% in the regional business rate.
 With the Reval2020 taken into account, this is roughly an 18% reduction in the rate.
 During plenary in the Assembly, the Minister indicated that further business support interventions in this area may be necessary if the pandemic is prolonged.
-Members should monitor the Department of Finance for any further announcements.
+Members should monitor the Department of Finance and Department for the Economy for any further announcements.

 Small Business Rate Relief Scheme

 In addition, members should be aware that the Small Business Rate Relief scheme remains in operation for 2020/2021.
 This applies a tapered range of discounts automatically to your rates bill if the Net Annual Value of your property is £15,000 or less.
-Land and Property Services have a helpful guide for applicants here, which includes a contact number, which may be useful if members believe they have not received the appropriate relief.
+Land and Property Services have a helpful guide for applicants here, which includes a contact number, which may be useful if members believe they have not received the appropriate relief (note the important link to the Small Business Grant Scheme).
 LPS has recently reviewed the rates which will apply from April 2020.

 Hardship Rate Relief

 Hardship rate relief is in place to help businesses recover from a temporary crisis caused by exceptional circumstances.
 However, the guidance on this suggests that it may not be granted where other compensation is available (in this case the business grants may make this inaccessible).
 This relates to those risks and impacts which produce a serious loss of business and could not have been foreseen.
 Guidance notes on this can be found here: